 SB 233 clarifies that caregivers have the right to access their child’s current and most recent education records in order to help address their child’s educational needs, monitor their academic progress, and ensure the child is receiving the educational services they need.
 SB 233 also provides a technical statutory alignment with the Rules of Court, requiring Child Welfare case plans to include necessary educational contact information in the child’s health and education summary.

 AB 604: Ensuring Access to Extended Foster Care

-California’s Extended Foster Care program was intended to provide a safety net for all youth who were in foster care at age 18 or who had an order for foster care by the time they turned 18.
+California’s Extended Foster Care program was intended to provide a safety net for all youth who were in foster care at age 18.
 Youth should not be excluded from receiving extended foster care benefits due to technicalities and delays in their case.

-AB 604 solves this issue by clarifying that youth who were ordered into a foster care placement and were under that order on their 18th birthday are eligible to participate in extended foster care, even if their case did not reach full adjudication before they turned 18.
+AB 604 clarifies that youth who were ordered into a foster care placement and were under that order on their 18th birthday are eligible to participate in extended foster care, even if their case did not reach full adjudication before they turned 18.
 This bill also ensures that youth who are eligible to receive Kin-GAP or AAP beyond the age of 18 but who were not actually receiving that payment when they turned 18 may re-enter foster care if the adoptive parent or guardian dies or ceases to provide support to the youth after age 18.

 AB 1164: Establishing the Emergency Child Care Bridge Program